katzer/mruby-r3/README.md

 ## TODO

-It's not yet possible to add a matching route for multiple HTTP methods.
-Either any or only one are possible.
+1. Add a route for multiple HTTP methods.
+2. Add data to the route.

 ## Authors